Your Bar Mitzvah Gift Guide (2021)

 Typically, the program at the service will let you know what organization the Bar Mitzvah boy has chosen to work with or you can ask the family ahead of time what was the Bar Mitzvah boy’s mitzvah project.

 You can always give a gift card to Amazon, Visa, American Express, Apple, Best Buy, etc. This is the best gift if you would prefer the Bar Mitzvah boy use the “money” from your gift right away as opposed to writing a check which will most likely be put in an account for future spending.
+And as I mentioned above, a Stockpile gift card makes an awesome gift!

 Looking for more Bar and Bat Mitzvah content?
 There are more posts on the BMA blog!